6 ways baby skin is different to yours

 Baby bottoms are delicate.

 Your baby's bottom may be smaller than yours, but it generally needs more care.
-Damp diapers make baby skin more susceptible to irritation, so try using a barrier cream, like our Rich Moisture Baby Rash Cream, for protection and instant comfort
+Damp nappies make baby skin more susceptible to irritation, so try using a barrier cream, like our Rich Moisture Nappy Cream, for protection and instant comfort

 Tear-free is best.